Dangerous Christmas Songs

 Top tips for driving safely throughout the festive season

-• Road conditions can be difficult as the weather gets colder, so check the weather forecast before you drive.
-Make sure you check your lights before you drive off, too – you’ll need them in poor visibility.
+• Road conditions can be difficult as the weather gets colder, so check the weather forecast before you drive, and make sure you have an emergency winter car kit.

 Methodology

-Songs were analysed for BPM and energy based on Spotify API data.
+Songs from Spotify’s Christmas Hits playlist were analysed for BPM and energy based on Spotify API data.

-Songs deemed as “dangerous” were based on the application of research into how music can influence driving using a BPM >120 BPM and an energy score >0.8.
+Songs deemed as ‘dangerous’ were based on the application of research by Brodsky (2001) into how music can influence driving using >120 BPM and an energy score >0.8.
 However, these were not directly tested.

 The most dangerous Christmas songs to drive to